 If you wish to sell alcohol, your premises must be licensed.
 If you are building or converting premises, then you may apply for a provisional premises licence before the premises are completed.

-Applications are made to your local licensing board.
+Applications are made to your local Licensing Board.

-We also ask you to give us a written statement detailing how you, as the premises licence holder, would address the 5 licensing objectives detailed in the Licensing (Scotland) Act 2005 which are:
+- a written statement detailing how you, as the premises licence holder, would address the 5 licensing objectives detailed in the Licensing (Scotland) Act 2005 which are:

 - preventing crime and disorder